wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 I managed to get all the links, but now I only want the movielinks and I want to include the titlkes as well as the image that goes with the movie.

-In a spreadsheet I have pasted the links to all the movies, which all have a uni
+In a spreadsheet I have pasted the links to all the movies, which all have a unique ID, by which I can get to the overview page of that specific movie:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI5MzE1Mzk2LDQ1MTYzODkyNCwtMTE2Nz
+eyJoaXN0b3J5IjpbLTExNDk0NTgzNTMsNDUxNjM4OTI0LC0xMT
-g0MTM2OV19
+Y3ODQxMzY5XX0=
 -->